knno/kengine-archive/README.md

 <!-- [![Kengine concept img][concept-img]](https://knno.github.io/kengine) -->

+### Introduction

-Usually you want to make your GameMaker project, moddable.
+Sometimes, you want to make your GameMaker project moddable by your end-users community.

-Here's a few possible requirements that you might have:
+For example, here's a few possible scenarios:

-* Adding and replacing assets in-game.
+* Adding and replacing in-game assets.
-* Modifying the assets dynamically by reading archive files or with code.
+* Modifying the assets dynamically by reading archive files, or with code from an API.
-* Enable mods support of your game that manipulate those assets.
+* Enable support for mod files of your game that would manipulate some of the assets.
-* Allow the user to enable and disable mods possibily with their mod dependencies.
+* Allow the user to enable and disable mods.
 * So on... :smile:

 Of course, your exact implementations and needs may be different.
-This is found as a base project template for GameMaker projects.
+This is found as a base project template for those requirements.

 It is made in a way that can be added to existing projects, too.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### What is Kengine

+Kengine is a set of script files that add many possibilites into your GameMaker project.
+It is a singleton global in your game that you can access anytime for different uses.
+It comprises sub structs such as:

+- `utils` functions:
+  - This contains most functions that you can use in your project.
+  - It also contains other utility functions for arrays, structs, strings ...etc.
+  - See [this page](TODO:tutorial:utils-link) for more information.

+Kengine also finds specific extension scripts that you can have added to the project.
+Such scripts should contain a function `ken_init_ext_<name>` that is run when Kengine starts.
+Some of these extensions are internal and required to run smoothly.
+Here are a few:

+- `parser` extension:
+  - This extension contributes a way to parse external script files.
+It depends on [Tiny Expression Runtime](https://github.com/YAL-GameMaker/tiny-expression-runtime/) for parsing the files (included with a few modifications).
+Although, with some work, you can replace it with any interpreter you may already have.
+See [this page](TODO:tutorial:parser-link) for more information.

+- `mods` extension:
+  - This extension adds the ability to read external ZIP files that act as "mods".
+A Mod is a set of asset configuration files (called `AssetConf`) that define what assets to add or replace.
+See [This page](TODO:tutorial:modding-link) for more information.

+- `panels` extension:
+  - This extension adds a very basic GUI system called "Kengine panels".
+It is required for the Console to work.
+Otherwise, you can disable the Console completely and remove this.
+  - [Click here](TODO:tutorial:panels-link) to learn how to use Panels.

+- `tests` extension:
+  - This extension adds a system for doing tests inside your project.
+It adds a Test constructor, a Fixture and a Test Manager.
+  - Any script that starts with `ken_test_` is **called twice** in order to find its fixtures and to run the actual test.
+  - A fixture is simply an object with `setup` and `cleanup` functions that are required for the test.
+Mulitple tests can have the same fixtures (by the name.)
+  - To learn more about the tests system, [click here](TODO:tutorial:tests-link).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>